 Per serving: Calories 325, Total Fat 17 g, Carbohydrates 22 g, Protein 21 g

-Save to Pinterest Enjoy this sautéed tofu steak as a quick dinner or special lunch.
+Enjoy this sautéed tofu steak as a quick dinner or special lunch.
 It pairs beautifully with rice or noodles for a complete meal.

 Questions & Answers